 - Your diet can make any damage done to your liver by alcohol much worse.
 Much can be said on this topic, but a bad diet coupled with alcoholism can lead to malnutrition.
 Malnutrition can increase liver damage, not to mention harm a number of other organs.

 - The amount of alcohol you drink and the frequency at which you drink can decide how bad your liver disease gets.
 Are you drinking too much?
 Experts believe regular heavy drinking is worse than occasional binge drinking.
 If you drink more than five drinks a night, you are substantially more likely to develop cirrhosis.

 - Diseases that compromise the immune system can make things much harder for your liver.
 People with HIV/AIDS or hepatitis C already have to work harder to stay healthy.
 Adding alcoholism to the mix can lead to serious consequences for your liver.

 Many Reasons to Get Treatment for Alcoholism

 While not every person with an alcohol addiction will develop cirrhosis, any alcoholic can develop it.
 If you are an alcoholic and, cirrhosis might not be the most pressing issue in your life.
 Legal troubles, relationship problems, and financial crisis are just a few of the horrible consequences of living in active alcohol addiction.

 But if you’re asking “what is cirrhosis” and if you need help controlling your drinking, Serenity House Detox may be the best choice for you.
-Located in sunny Florida, Serenity House Detox provides the perfect environment for you to get sober and stay healthy.
-Check out alcohol detox with Serenity House Detox today.
+Located in sunny Florida, Serenity House Detox provides the perfect environment and high-quality alcohol detox services for you to get sober and stay healthy.
+Learn more about Serenity House Detox today.
 Call 866-294-5306.